July 1-30, 2022

 The 22nd Annual Global Leadership Program (GLP) in Prague is a 4-week academic leadership program that includes: university courses, cultural activities, and leadership retreat.
 Study leadership abroad and cultivate your potential!
 Trusted by students from more than 80 countries!

 “By the bittersweet end of your GLP program experience, you will feel encouraged to go back home and implement all of the things you learned and said you wanted to implement.”
 Olivia Brink, University of Delaware

 Did you hear?
-Our Prague alumni include the Founder of Mati Tea, the One Woman Project, Domi Station and have gone on to become Supreme Court Justice Interns, Dalai Lama Fellows, and Gates Cambridge Fellows!
+Our Prague alumni include the Founder of Mati Tea, the One Woman Project, Domi Station and have gone on to become Supreme Court Justice Interns, 30 Under 30 Winners, Dalai Lama Fellows, and Gates Cambridge Fellows!

 Did you know?
 Prague is ranked as one of the best cities for international students due to its affordability, diversity and friendliness.
 Skvělý!
 (Awesome!)

 Did you know?
 100% of the participants in the 2021 program said they would recommend the program to a friend (anonymous evaluations)

 Applications now open!
 We are expecting higher than normal demand for the 2022 program.
 We strongly suggest you submit your application by October 31 for the Priority Application Deadline!
 Applications reviewed after this date on a rolling admission, space permitting.

 - Cultural Activities & Site Lists

 Students enroll in two courses.
 Courses material is complemented by unique access to wonderful innovators, social entrepreneurs, and our amazing alumni who love to share their experience and knowledge!